Rajpratik71/Mininet-wiki/FAQ.md

 There is a wide variety of very useful information available for free on the internet.
 Try searching for "Linux tutorial" or "Ubuntu tutorial" in Google or your search engine of choice.

-Nearly every Unix system since the beginning of time includes online documentation which can be accessed using the `man` command.
+Additionally, nearly every Unix system since the beginning of time includes online documentation which can be accessed using the `man` command.
 For example, to find out about the `ls` command, you can type

     man ls

-One neat thing you can do with `man` is read all of the intro pages for each section of the Linux/Unix programmer's manual:
+Each section (traditionally 1-8) of the manual has an `intro` page, and you can actually read *all* of the intro sections by typing:

     man -a intro